► Do

 maintenance costs throughout the cemetery.

-How do I pay for burial arrangements?
+► How do I pay for

 At this time we have two

-payment options Cash or Check and terms to help you remain
+payment options Cash or Check and terms to help you remain within

-arranged with a down payment at the time of purchase.
+with a down payment at the time of purchase.